-Google Pixel 4 Rumors
+Google Pixel 4 Rumors (July 2019)

 Obviously, it’s still far too early to speculate and the Pixel 4 is in active development which means things can and will change over the coming months.
-However, these patent images suggest the design is finished.
-Drawings for a patent are rarely this detailed, and this is obviously a Pixel, lending credence to recent rumors.
-It’s really exciting, actually.

-There are some tempting phones available right now, but you might want to wait for the Pixel 4.
+There are some tempting phones available right now, but you might want to wait for the Pixel 4 XL.
 If Google delivers a phone similar to some of these new leaks, the Pixel 4 could be our new recommendation as the phone to buy.
 For now, our slideshow below will take you through the best reasons to wait for Google’s Pixel 4 and share the latest news.
 We’ll also suggest a few reasons you might not want to wait for it.

 Wait For a Better Pixel 4